m-kupiec/compendium-javascript/README.md

 #### Extending Built-In Classes

-When extendin built-in classes, their methods (like `filter`, `map`, etc.) use the inherited class object constructor for createing the returned object:
+When extending built-in classes, their methods (like `filter`, `map`, etc.) use the inherited class object constructor for creating the returned object:

 ```js
 class MyArray extends Array {